 What is the government guidance on wearing face coverings?

-Government guidance states that face coverings must be worn at all times when travelling on trains.
-On the Merseyrail network passengers are asked to wear a face covering from the point of entering the grounds of a station, until exiting the network.
+Government guidance states that face coverings must be worn at all times when travelling on public transport at all points during the journey.
+On the Merseyrail network passengers must wear a face covering unless exempt from the point of entering the grounds of a station, until exiting the network, as it may not be possible to socially distance at all times.
+Failure to comply may result in a £100 fine.
 More information on the government guidance can be found here.

 Do I need to wear a face covering?
 If so where do I get one?
 Will a scarf do?